 Loss, grief and bereavement turn our world upside down and is one of the most painful experiences we endure.
 It can be strange, terrible and overwhelming.
 In spite of this, it is a part of life that we all go through and usually does not require medical attention.
 For those who do run into a problem, help is at hand.

 Who is it for?

 For people who have a psychological, psychiatric or social problem and others who need information on services for such persons.

 For individuals, couple and families experiencing psychological, marital or family problems.

 Parents with child development and management difficulties or requiring marital counselling.

-Mandarin speaking community with family marital and personal problem.
+Mandarin-speaking community with a family marital and personal problem.